aryajur/LuaFlakes/README.md

 5. OS - Windows, Linux
 6. LuaVER - Version of Lua it works with
 7. ModVER - Version number of the Mod
+8. ModDIR - (Optional) If given the directory with this name will be created and all MODULE marked files will be inside this
 8. FileIndex - List of all files of the module.
 Each list item is a table with the following information:
 	1. File name - At the first index.
 This contains the file name and path by which to save the file in the indicated place.
  	2. "FILE"/"DIR" string at the second index to indicate this entry describes a file or a directory
 	3. At the third index, the place it has to be placed:
 		Places can be:
-		1. Module place - "MODULE"
+		1. Module place - "MODULE" - Creates a folder with the name ModDIR if given and places them in that directory
-		2. Common DLL - "COMMON"
+		2. Common DLL - "COMMON" - Places the file in the lua executable directory (__Lua)
 	3. This entry describes where to copy the file from and is only present for "FILE" entries.
 This entry will be a array with 2 entries:
 		1. Type or source:
 			1. "WEB" - download from internet.